MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - Create Microsoft 365 Groups from the M365 admin center

-- Create new teams using the Teams Desktop client
+- Create new teams using the Teams desktop client

 - Create new teams using the Teams web client